Table of Contents

 Many prospective MBAs focus on other parts of the business school application, like the GMAT/GRE, or their essays, and think they can copy and paste the resume they have on file, or the one they recently sent to a recruiter.
 This, however, won't work.

-When you apply to business school, however, every single candidate is different.
-While you're competing against other applicants, you're not trying to outdo them per see; rather, you're trying to create a holistic snapshot of your career to date, one that fits on a single page, touches on all aspects of your personal and professional life, and demonstrates that you're a star candidate.
+When you apply to business school, every single candidate is different.
+While you're competing against other applicants, you're not trying to outdo them per se; rather, you're trying to create a holistic snapshot of your career to date, one that fits on a single page, touches on all aspects of your personal and professional life, and demonstrates that you're a star candidate.

 With that all covered, let's dive into the resume itself.